jmjac/portfolio/README.md

 ## What's next for Genie
 In the future, we'd like the expand the audience of Genie.
 People of all ages can find investment a difficult topic to breach, so we want to create a quiz that could develop a profile for a user and recommend stocks to purchase based on their risk tolerance and profit turnover.

+## How Can I run this
-## If you want to run this repo on your machine you have to replace the GoogleService-Info.plist with your own.
+If you want to run this repo on your machine you have to replace the GoogleService-Info.plist with your own.
 The one in this repo is no longer valid.
 Or you can just skip the authentication by editing the main and replacing RootPage with HomePage.

 ## Creating a new goal
 ![new Goal](images/2newGoal.jpg)